raylene/documentation/data-and-software-guidelines.md

 ## Data Guidelines

 Given the nature of COVID-19 relief work and close collaboration with government partners, data is a critical component of many USDR projects.
 In all cases (even when the data itself has restricted access for good reasons), the use cases, access restrictions, and descriptions of any relevant datasets should be well-documented and shared openly.
+Note that some government partners may ask you to comply with specific data requirements — please share and review any such agreements with [tools-team@usdigitalresponse.org](mailto:tools-team@usdigitalresponse.org).

 ### Open Data